 Goodbye Sudan, the World’s Last Male Northern White Rhino

-This week, I made a heartbreaking journey back to Kenya to say goodbye to Sudan, the world's LAST male northern white rhino alive on the planet.
-Today, I am launching a print sale with a choice of two images, this one of one of the final moments of Sudan and an image of Fatu, Sudan's granddaughter and one of the last two surviving female northern white rhino on the savannah.
-I am donating 100% of the profits to support Ol Pejeta so that they can continue on their mission of protecting and fighting for some of the world's most vulnerable creatures.
+In March 2018, I made a heartbreaking journey back to Kenya to say goodbye to Sudan, the world's LAST male northern white rhino alive on the planet.
+In response, I launched a print sale with a choice of two images, this one of one of the final moments of Sudan and an image of Fatu, Sudan's granddaughter and one of the last two surviving female northern white rhino on the savannah.
+The prints are still available, at standard pricing.
+I am donating 50% of the profits to support Ol Pejeta so that they can continue on their mission of protecting and fighting for some of the world's most vulnerable creatures.
 Sudan lived a long and good life and he was surrounded by love, with the people who committed their lives to protecting him.

 Sudan’s death could mean the extinction of his species, but if there is meaning in Sudan’s passing, it’s that all hope is not lost.
 This can be our wake-up call.
 In a world of more than 7 billion people, we must see ourselves as part of the landscape.
 Our fate is linked to the fate of animals.